Radiation

 Radionuclide Procurement and Tracking Form

 Authorized users are required to track each radionuclide purchased from time of purchase until the time of disposal.
-The Radionuclide Receipt, Utilization and Disposal Record Form can be used to track this information.
+The Radionuclide Receipt, Use and Disposal Record Form can be used to track this information.

 Training

 - Radiation safety training is required by state and federal regulations.
-All users of radioactive material or sources must complete the Radiation Safety Orientation (or equivalent) to become acquainted with radiological hazards and applicable work requirements.
+All users of radioactive material or sources must complete the Radiation Safety Orientation (or equivalent).

-- The Radiation Safety Orientation and Annual Refresher Training have been combined into a single course (EHS_RSS103w on My Linc), which can be accessed from the EHS Safety Training Course List.
+- The Radiation Safety Orientation and Annual Refresher Training have been combined into a single course (EHS_RSS103w on My Linc), accessible from the EHS Safety Training Course List.

 Customized Training